RuneRost/Astro-RT/README.md

   <img src="plots/3d_XY_plane.png" alt="ABCDE" width="500">
 </p>

 The predicted intensity field closely matches the numerical reference, preserving fine-scale structures.
 Residuals remain consistently low, with only a few exceptions, primarily near discontinuities.
+Our results match the results reported previous works.

-***Emulating radiative transfer in the temporal evolution case:***
+***Emulating radiative transfer in the temporal evolution case (our main model):***

 The following plot shows the temporal evolution of radiative intensity for a random sample from the test set, including the  preprocessed numerical reference (left), model prediction (middle), and corresponding residual (left).
 In the paper we show snapshots at selected timesteps of this evolution.